apatheticdamn/atyper/README.md

-# KTyper
+# ATyper

-KTyper is a simple web-based typing test application where users can practice their typing skills by typing out provided quotes.
+ATyper is a simple web-based typing test application where users can practice their typing skills by typing out provided quotes.

 ## Features